 The Orpheus Institute regularly issues new publications to present and share research findings and to pass on the benefits to other researchers, professional practitioners and the wider community.
 Research and artistic realisations (performances, compositions, etc.) can be presented in digital media as well as printed texts.
 They meet high international scientific standards and hold the GPRC-label (Guaranteed Peer Reviewed Content).

 This series of peer-reviewed publications - launched in 2013 - encompasses monographs by Research Fellows and associates of the Orpheus Institute, compilations of lectures, texts and performances from seminars and study days, and edited volumes on topics arising from work at the institute.
 Research can be presented in digital media as well as printed texts.
 As a whole, the series is meant to enhance and advance discourse in the field of artistic research in music and to generate future work in this emerging and vital area of study.view collection

 Mixed media outcomes2017 - ...

-Artistic outcomes by our researchers published in partner series.view collection
+Artistic and academic outcomes by our researchers published in partner series.view collection